Hilbert transform, spectral filters and option pricing: Background

 Two of the pricing methods that we modify in order to reduce the errors from the discrete Hilbert transform were devised and explained in depth by \cite{fusai2015}.
 The first method which we examine is the pricing procedure for single-barrier options.
 Without loss of generality we consider only the down-and-out case; the modifications that we propose are equally applicable to other types of single-barrier options.
 This method is briefly described here in order to provide a backdrop to the changes that were made to improve convergence.

-\begin{enumerate} \item Set the number of dates to $N-2$ so that the characteristic function acts as a smoothing function for the first and last dates in the scheme. \item Compute the characteristic function $\Psi(\xi+i\alpha,\Delta t)$, where $\alpha$ is the damping factor used in Section \ref{sec:Back_fourhilb}. \item Use the Plemelj-Sokhotsky relations with the sinc method to factorise with $q$ selected according to the criteria specified by \cite{Abate1992} for the inverse $z$-transform. \item Decompose
+\begin{enumerate} \item Set the number of dates to $N-2$ so that the characteristic function acts as a smoothing function for the first and last dates in the scheme. \item Compute the characteristic function $\Psi(\xi+i\alpha,\Delta t)$, where $\alpha$ is the damping factor used in Section~\ref{sec:Back_fourhilb}. \item Use the Plemelj-Sokhotski relations with the sinc method to factorise